LeivoSepp/Lesson-LightSensor-TSL2561/README.md

         private TSL2561 TSL2561Sensor = new TSL2561();
 ````

-2. Write a while-loop, to read data from the sensor in every 1 sec.
+2. Write a while-loop, to read data from the sensor every 1 sec.
 ````C#
             while (true)
             {